cakephp/docs/es/The-Manual/Appendices/Migrating-from-CakePHP-1-2-to-1-3.rst

 In your app/config/bootstrap.php you may have variables like ``$pluginPaths`` or ``$controllerPaths``.

- There is a new way to add those paths.
-As of 1.3 RC1 the ``$pluginPaths`` variables will no longer work.
+``$pluginPaths`` variables will no longer work.
 You must use ``App::build()`` to modify paths.